hungngocphat01/sifas-on-pc/readme.md

 ### Tools
 * Lastest Java and Java SE Development Kit.
 * [APK Easy Tool (Download the lastest beta version).](https://forum.xda-developers.com/android/software-hacking/tool-apk-easy-tool-v1-02-windows-gui-t3333960)
 * LLAS APKs bundle.
+	* Grab another Android device.
+Open Qooapp, download LLAS, but do not install it yet.
+Navigate to */sdcard/Android/data/com.qooapp.qoohelper/files/Download/* and grab all LLAS APK files. (safe, recommended)
-You can copy your own from */data/app/com.klab.lovelive.allstars..../* from your Android device whichever has root access (recommended).
-You can also get one on apkplz.net (not recommended, but easier).
+	* You can also get one on apkplz.net (not safe, not recommended, but easier).

 ### Steps
 #### Decompile the APK